Hendrik van den Keere

 Hendrik van den Keere (c.
-1540–2 – 1580) was a sixteenth-century punchcutter, or cutter of punches to make metal type, who lived in Ghent in modern Belgium.
+1540/2 – 1580) was a punchcutter, or cutter of punches to make metal type, who lived in Ghent in modern Belgium.

 Career

 Van den Keere was the son of Ghent printer and schoolmaster Hendrik van den Keere the Elder, and his career has sometimes been confused with that of his father.
 Both he and his father used the name "Henri du Tour" in French.

 Van den Keere's grandfather had taken over the type foundry of Joos Lambrecht.
 In 1566 he took over his father's printing firm, but soon gave up printing and began to specialise in punchcutting.

-From 1568 he worked particularly for Christophe Plantin of Antwerp, who operated a gigantic printing concern by contemporary standards.
+From 1568 he worked particularly for Christophe Plantin of Antwerp, who operated a large printing concern by contemporary standards.
 Van den Keere stayed living in Ghent, up the River Scheldt from Antwerp.
 He was Plantin's sole typecaster from 1569 onwards.

 Over the course of his career he cut around 30 typefaces.